Previous Page Next Page

 8400 DCI Priorities

-The intake specialist assesses a DCI intake with one of the following priorities:
+The intake specialist assesses a Day Care Investigations intake with one of the following priorities:

 8410 Priority 1 (P1)

-The intake specialist assesses a priority 1 to a DCI intake that alleges either of the following:
+The intake specialist completes a Priority 1 (P1) Day Care Investigations intake for either of the following scenarios:

 • A child’s death, regardless of whether there are any allegations of abuse or neglect contributing to the death of the child.